 iii.
-German Coal Phase-Out Act
+German Coal Phase-out Act

-The Act to Reduce and End Coal-Fired Power Generation came into force on 14 August 2020 (KVBG).117 Parallel to this, further energy regulations were amended such as the German Energy Act, the Greenhouse Gas Emissions Trading Act, the Renewable Energy Act and the Combined Heat and Power Plant Act.
-The KVBG aims to gradually reduce coal-fired electricity generation in Germany as steadily as possible and in a socially responsible way, ending it by 2038 at the latest.
+The Act to Reduce and End Coal-Fired Power Generation and Amend further Laws (Coal Phase-Out Act) came into force on 14 August 2020.127 The Coal Phase-Out Act is a so-called article or shell law, i.e. a law that enacts or amends several laws at the same time, including sometimes different areas of law.
+The key regulations for the German coal phase-out can be found in the Act to Reduce and End Coal-Fired Power Generation (KVBG) as part of the Coal Phase-out Act.
+The adoption of the Coal Phase-out Act was complemented by amendments to further energy industry regulations - such as the Energy Industry Act, the Energy Act, the Greenhouse Gas Emissions Trading Act, the Renewable Energy Act, the Combined Heat and Power Act, etc. The KVBG aims to gradually reduce coal-fired electricity generation in Germany as steadily as possible and in a socially responsible way, ending it by 2038 at the latest.
 This will result in reduced emissions.
 The aim is to continue to provide a reliable, cost-effective, efficient, low-carbon supply of electricity to the general public.
-The legislative package contains regulations to reduce and end electricity generation using hard coal and lignite, to continuously check security of supply, to cancel any CO2 certificates that become free, authorisation to provide compensation for electricity users in the event that the electricity price increases as a result of phasing out coal and adaptation payments for older employees in the coal sector (see chapter 6).
+The legislative package contains regulations to reduce and end electricity generation using hard coal and lignite, to continuously check security of supply, to cancel any $\mathrm{CO}2$ certificates that become free, authorisation to provide compensation for electricity users in the event that the electricity price increases as a result of phasing out coal and adaptation payments for older employees in the coal sector (see chapter 6).
 In order to compensate for the falling coal-fired power generation, the target is to expand renewable energy to 65% in 2030.
-In addition to this, support for combined heat and power is being extended to promote the changeover to flexible and greener electricity supplies.118
+In addition to this, support for combined heat and power is being extended to promote the changeover to flexible and greener electricity supplies.
+128